Welcome from the Dean

 Now, we’re into our next 100 years of teaching journalism.
 Our graduates are ready for this new media world.
 We teach every one of them to think critically.
 We also teach them to write a news story, shoot and edit video, write a news release and create advertising copy.
 Our curriculum gives them a chance to try out the many facets of journalism and eventually they focus on either the editorial or the commercial side of media.

 You’ll find our graduates in Kansas and beyond – way beyond.
-While Sarah Hill covers the Kansas state fair in Hutchinson, Julie Jacobson travels the globe as an AP photographer.
-Another of our graduates, Jason Yutesler, works in an advertising agency in Japan.
+While Allison Kite covers business for The Kansas City Star, Julie Jacobson travels the globe as an AP photographer.
+Another of our graduates, Norm Bilow, owns his own advertising agency in Chicago.
 Wherever they are, they carry the proud traditions of being Jayhawk Journalists.

 We want to make sure all our students receive a world-class education.
 We also want to instill in them a passion for the great art of journalism.
 We are one of the few top schools of journalism that requires a course in media ethics.
 We say it’s not enough to be graduating highly skilled journalists.
 We want to make sure that our students understand the critical role they play in society.
 You will find our graduates in television studios, advertising and public relations agencies, newspaper and magazine offices, and a spectrum of other places.
 And, we hope that wherever they are, our graduates work with skill, passion and a sense of ethics as journalists and citizens.